 The Plan proposes goals and objectives to reduce the deer population within Wildwood to a density of less than 40 deer per square mile.
 A goal of 40 deer/square mile would reduce complaints and deer/vehicle incidents but would still retain enough deer population for hunters and deer lovers.
 A goal lower than 40 deer / square mile would probably not be obtainable without significant culling.
-The Plan would achieve the population reduction over many years (likely ten years), primarily by promoting and increasing legal deer hunting within the City.
-That effort might include working with Missouri Department of Conservation (MDC) to plan or promote additional managed hunts on large tracts of land, however, the Plan does not propose that the City fund a bait and cull program at this time.
+The Plan prepared by the Board of Public Safety would achieve the population reduction over many years (likely ten years), primarily by promoting and increasing legal deer hunting within the City.
+That effort might include working with Missouri Department of Conservation (MDC) to plan or promote additional managed hunts on large tracts of land, however, the Plan did not propose that the City fund a bait and cull program at this time.

 2020 Deer Population Survey